 - Combine broth and bay leaves in a small saucepan; bring to a boil over high heat.
 Once boiling, add cashews and then remove pan from heat.
 Let the cashews soak in the hot broth while you prepare remainder of recipe.

-- Grease an 11x7-inch baking dish with non-stick cooking spray.
+- Grease an 11x7- or 13x9-inch baking dish with non-stick cooking spray.
 Add green beans to pan, and pour cashew cream of mushroom mixture overtop.
 Use a set of tongs to toss.

 - Place torn sourdough in a large bowl and drizzle with remaining 2 Tbsp. olive oil and a tiny pinch of salt.
 Use your hands to toss bread with oil, gently massaging the oil into the crevices of the bread.
 Scatter bread over green bean casserole and transfer pan to the oven.
 Bake, uncovered, for 20 to 25 minutes, or until the sourdough is golden and casserole is bubbly.
 Let stand for 5 to 10 minutes before serving.